jbriscoe1/git-github/README.md

    - call "git add %filename%" or if there are multiple new files in red or modified files call "git add -A"; now all of these are added to the index and can be committed
    - check if they have been added to the index with "git status";  if they are green they were all indexed Commit
-   - to commit all the files call "git commit -a -m "adding 3 files together"; "-m" must be in commmand line (if message window opens press i for insert, type message, press esc, enter :x!, hit enter) when committing pushing or pulling
+   - to commit all the files call "git commit -a -m "adding 3 files together"; "-m" must be in commmand line (if message window opens press i for insert, type message, press esc, enter :x!, hit enter) when committing pushing or pulling; if you have already indexed the file once you don't have to reindex and commit when something has been modified you can just "git commit -a -m" for the rest of the time

 4. Parallel Development and Branching
    How  to create different branches (allows you to duplicate a git folder and files from the master and work on them without disrupting the original files)